another-rust-load-balancer/another-rust-load-balancer/docs/middlewares.md

 ## Max Body Size

-All requests with a `Content-Length` greater than the provided threshold will be aborted and a response of `413 Payload Too Large` is returned.
+All requests with a body size, specified in the `Content-Length` request header, greater than the provided threshold will be aborted and a response of `413 Payload Too Large` is returned.

 ```toml
 [backend_pools.middlewares.MaxBodySize]